-Vendors must also provide HHMI with a signed IRS Form W-9 or complete and submit the online HHMI Supplier Registration form before payment can be made.
+Vendors must complete and submit the online HHMI Supplier Registration form, which constitutes a substitute IRS Form W-9, before payment can be made.
 Without a TIN on file, HHMI will be required to apply backup withholding to payments at the current rate of 24 percent.

 Certain payees, such as government entities and tax-exempt organizations, are exempt from backup withholding.
 For a complete list, refer to Form W-9.

 In addition to completing the HHMI Supplier Registration form, foreign entities and individuals should also complete the appropriate Form W-8 or Form 8233 (see IRS Pub.
 515, Withholding of Tax on Nonresident Aliens and Foreign Entities for details) and email a copy to email@example.com.